genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/04_genx.md

 The workspace generator automates the following steps for you:

-- creates a local workspace from a local or remote seed and configures it.
+- It creates a local workspace from a local or remote seed and configures it.
-- persists the information captured during your CLI session within the workspace filesystem for future use.
+- It persists the information captured during your CLI session within the workspace filesystem for future use.

 ### Workspaces and application filesystem
 Your apps are local to workspaces; they don't exist in isolation.